michael9580/adf-table/README.md

-bower install adf-table or clone and link the js and css yourself.
+bower install dreamfactory-table or clone and link the js and css yourself.
 It has to exist in 'bower_components/adf-table'.